Pastel Horizon by Dan Sutherland

 • Honesty:

 Truthfulness, sincerity and self-knowledge.
-Communicating and acting genuinely with oneself and others.
+Communicating and acting authentically with oneself and others.

 • Humility:

-Freedom from false pride and arrogance.
-Having or showing an awareness of one’s own shortcomings.
+Freedom from false pride or arrogance.
+Having an awareness of one's own shortcomings and others’ strengths.

 • Gratitude: